 [Section 37 inserted by No. 78 of 2003 s.
 17.]

-38. Referrals to Parliamentary Commissioner or Auditor General
+38. Referring allegations to Parliamentary Commissioner or Auditor General

 (1) The Commission is not to refer an allegation to the Parliamentary Commissioner or the Auditor General without having first consulted the Parliamentary Commissioner or the Auditor General.